Rohesen/car-damage-detection-app/README.md

 - Train on larger and more diverse dataset
 - Test with real-world car images
-- Deploy the model using Flask or Streamlit
 - Implement Grad-CAM for damage localization